-Take Autocorrelations into Account! ⇒ Comparison of Markov chain MC algorithms.
+Take Autocorrelations (error of error bars) into Account! $\Rightarrow$ Comparison of Markov chain MC algorithms.
 Generalized Ensembles Replica exchange method (parallel computing, MPI), multicanonical, ...
-Summary - We intend to consider Statistics, Markov Chain Monte Carlo simulations, the Statistical Analysis of Markov chain data and, finally, generalized ensembles and parallel computing (MPI). - Each method comes with its own Fortan code (if you insist on C or C++ say it now).
+Summary - We intend to consider Statistics, MC and MCMC simulations, the Statistical Analysis of their data, parallel computing with MPI and, finally, advanced MCMC algorithms and simulations. - Each method comes with its own Fortan code.

 We will primarily train to get things up and running for interesting applications.